-This comforting and savory low-carb vegan spaghetti and meatballs will leave you feeling satisfied and satiated.
+This comforting and savory low-carb vegan meatballs and spaghetti will leave you feeling satisfied and satiated.
 Plus, this recipe is high in vitamins and minerals such as calcium, iron, and potassium!
-Instead of wheat based pasta, I opted to use a tasty gluten-free and low carbohydrate alternative, spaghetti squash!
+Instead of wheat-based pasta, I opted to use a tasty gluten-free and low-carbohydrate alternative, spaghetti squash!

 How to Master Spaghetti Squash

 The key to achieving 'al-dente' roasted spaghetti squash pasta is to not overcook it.
 In fact, remove it before it's completely cooked and let it rest on a sheet pan to finish, ensuring the ‘to the tooth’ pasta-like texture.